ABOUT ME

 Over time, my intellectual curiosity evolved into an embodied journey.
 I studied yoga and somatic psychology, explored the Brazilian partner dances that had always moved my soul, and worked as a florist, learning from the organic intelligence of nature.

-Eventually, I returned to Brazil — drawn to its warmth, sensuality, and aliveness — to deepen my studies in dance and embodiment.
+Eventually, I returned to Brazil — drawn to its warmth, sensuality, and aliveness — to deepen my studies in dance and embodiment, and to explore my ancestral roots.
 There, surrounded by the coastal rainforest of Ubatuba, my life became a living laboratory of love, healing, and transformation.
-Falling in love reawakened ancestral wounds and catalyzed a profound inner initiation: learning to hold love without losing myself.

 Through years of personal and professional integration — studying Ego Development Theory, Integral Theory, and Jungian psychology — I came to see that healing is not a linear process, but an art of becoming.

-I now live a slow, intentional, reflective life in a small beach town in the Atlantic Rainforest on Brazil’s coast — surrounded by the rhythms of the ocean, the forest, and the music and dance of a culture that continues to teach me what it means to be an ever-evolving part of life itself.
+Today, I live a slow, intentional, reflective life in a small beach town in the Atlantic Rainforest on Brazil’s coast — surrounded by the rhythms of the ocean, the forest, and the music and dance of a culture that continues to teach me what it means to be an ever-evolving part of life itself.